SAP/luigi/docs/luigi-client-api.md

 ### withParams

-Sends node parameters to the route, which are then used by the `navigate` function.
+Sends node parameters to the route.
+The parameters are used by the `navigate` function.
 Use it optionally in combination with any of the navigation functions and receive it as part of the context object in Luigi Client.

 #### Parameters